ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 ### Create a Virtual Private Cloud baseline resources
 {: #create-vpc}

 The tutorial assumes that you already have a VPC with required subnets, security groups and virtual server instances provisioned.
 In the following, create these resources by configuring and then running a setup script.
+The script incorporates the setup of a bastion host as discussed in [securely access remote instances with a bastion host](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server).

 1. Configure TODO
 2. Run the script: